 - If you have 2 “at fault” collisions or convictions (or combination of both) of a traffic law violation within 12 months, you cannot drive for 30 days, unless accompanied by your licensed parent or other licensed adult who is at least 25 years old.

 - If you have 3 “at fault” collisions or convictions (or any combination) of a traffic law violation within 12 months, you will be suspended for 6 months and placed on probation for 1 year.

 - If you have 4 or more “at fault” collisions or point count convictions of traffic law violations while on probation, you will be suspended again (traffic law violations resolved in juvenile court are also reported to DMV).

 - If you are convicted of using alcohol or a controlled substance and you are between 13 to 21 years old, the court orders DMV to suspend your DL for 1 year.
 If you do not have a DL, the court orders DMV to delay your eligibility to apply for a DL.
 You may also be required to complete a DUI program.

 Any restriction, suspension, or probation will continue for its full term past your 18th birthday.
 Other, stronger actions may be taken if your driving record justifies them.
 Remember, if your driving privilege has been suspended or revoked, you may not drive in California.

 - It is against the law for a minor to use a cell phone or electronic wireless communications device while driving.
 Do not answer calls or send/ respond to text messages.

 - Convictions for violations of this law are subject to fines.

-Exceptions: You may use a cell phone to contact law enforcement, a health care provider, the fire department, or another emergency entity in an emergency situation.
+Exceptions: You may use a cell phone only to contact law enforcement, a health care provider, the fire department, or another emergency entity in an emergency situation when driving.